ccnmtl/case-consortium/content/case/case_25.md

   \ it was far from clear that he was open about his sexuality, especially to his\
   \ military colleagues.
 How should the <i>Post</i> cover his death?</span></p><p>Epilogue,\
   \ Teaching Note</p><p><b>Topics: </b> ethics; gender &amp; race; privacy</p>"
+"description_clean": "CSJ-09-0016.0This case examines the challenges of reporting\
+  \ on a private individual’s sexual orientation.
+In March 2008, the Washington Post was\
+  \ tipped that a decorated Army major had been the first openly gay military officer\
+  \ killed in Iraq.
+But as the Post reported the story, it discovered that it was\
+  \ far from clear that he was open about his sexuality, especially to his military\
+  \ colleagues.
+How should the Post cover his death?Epilogue, Teaching NoteTopics:\
+  \  ethics; gender & race; privacy"
 "epologue": "Rogers and WaPost Epilogue.pdf" "faculty_notes": ""
 "faculty_only": ""